eugene-manuilov/phalcon-vm/README.md

 Please, pay attention to the domains field in the site form.
 It allows you to enter multiple domains for your site.
 To do it, just separate your domains with spaces like this: `example.dev test.example.dev jobs.example.dev`.
 In this case all these domains will be properly added to your local maching hosts file and added to the nginx setup on your vagrant machine.

 The new site form is also allows you to create new site using existing repository.
 Just enter a link to your repository into appropriate field and select proper VCS provider and it will be used to build your site on next provision. **One caveat here**: please, don't forget to copy your private SSH keys to the `ssh/` folder if you want to use SSH connection to your repository.

+## Troubleshooting on Windows

+### Vagrant gets stuck

+If any vagrant command gets stuck on your Windows machine, then you need to check your PowerShell version.
+Major version needs to be equal or grater than 3.
+Use `$PSVersionTable.PSVersion` to determine the engine version.

 ## LICENSE